jameslmoser/mod_shared_hosting/README.md

 ## Status

-This code hasn't been updated or used in production for some time, but did run on load balanced web servers servers that hosted over 80k websites without any problems.
+This code hasn't been updated or used in production for some time, but did run on load balanced web servers that hosted over 80k websites without any problems.

 ## Installation